HouptLab/BarTender/README.md

     add user with email and password

 4. enter this email and password in "Settings" of BarTender and PointOfScale apps.
-    [NOTE: the way password is stored in the apps is not as secure as it could be...]

 4. copy GoogleService-Info.plist into BarTender (TODO: include at build time, can it be put into package/contents/resources?)